 How to get a student loan

-So what can you do when grants, scholarships, money you and your parents saved, and working doesn’t fully cover the cost of your education?
-At this point you may want to investigate how to get a student loan.
+So what can you do when grants, scholarships, money from savings, and working doesn’t cover the full cost of your education?
+At this point, you’ll need to explore your options for federal student loans and private student loans.
 Here’s how to do it.

 Federal student loans

 It’s always a good idea to max out federal student loan options before you consider private loans.
 This is because federal loans come with a variety of unique benefits, including:

 - Student loan interest rates set by the government